RadoslavaS/RadoslavaS.github.io/_pages/cv.md

 |September 2023       |**Towards better health with wearables (and statistics)**
 |   | at 3rd Slovak and Czech Annual Symposium at ETH, Zürich, Switzerland

+|August 2020       |**A Semi-Supervised Approach for Network Intrusion Detection**
+|   | at 2nd Workshop on Industrial Security and IoT (WISI), The 15th International Conference on Availability, Reliability and Security (ARES), Dublin, Ireland, online due to pandemic

 |   |